There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 The downside to using WeChat is all your friends and family back home probably won’t have it, so they would need to download it.

-You also need to keep in mind that WeChat may not have the same encryption, privacy and personal data considerations that you’re used to.
+You also need to keep in mind that WeChat may not have the same encryption and data privacy that you’re used to.

 When was WhatsApp blocked in China?